 For example, some RV parks in Utah might charge around $700 to $1,085 per month for a full-hookup site, which includes access to amenities like pools, hot tubs, and laundry facilities.
 It’s also worth considering that some campgrounds, especially those within national parks like Zion National Park or Bryce Canyon National Park, may have different pricing structures and availability.

 Additionally, free camping options on BLM land or other public areas are available, but these typically require dry camping or boondocking, which means you’ll need to manage your water and power resources carefully.
+The choice of campground or RV park can significantly impact your overall monthly expenses.

 Utilities and Connectivity

 Utilities and connectivity costs are another key aspect of your monthly expenses.
 When living in an RV, you’ll need to account for utilities such as water, electricity, and propane, especially if you’re staying in campsites with full hookups.
 For those who prefer to boondock, investing in solar panels and a generator can help offset utility costs in the long run, although there is an initial investment required.
+Many RV parks also offer amenities like reliable Wi-Fi, which is an important feature for RVers who work remotely or need to stay connected for daily activities.

 On average, utility costs can range from $100 to $300 per month, depending on your usage and the efficiency of your RV’s systems.
 Connectivity is also essential for many full-time RVers, whether for work, staying in touch with family, or accessing important information.